 Free Amendments (1)

-Known for having gloriously long summers and equally as glorious golden beaches, it’s really no surprise that Costa Brava holidays are such popular options.
-The laid-back lifestyle and ease of getting there also makes it a sublime destination for those hoping to embark on a memorable camping holiday in Spain.
+Known for having gloriously long summers and equally glorious golden beaches, it’s really no surprise that the “wild coast” attracts droves of holidaymakers each year.
+The laid-back lifestyle and ease of getting there makes it a sublime destination for those hoping to embark on a memorable camping escape by the Mediterranean Sea.

 While part of the Costa Brava coastline has been developed into popular tourist resorts, other parts have kept a more traditional aesthetic.
 You’ll find plenty of typically Spanish towns and villages waiting to be discovered by holidaymakers after more than just sand and sangria.

-Gerona - Capital of the region and a beautiful city that’s best explored on foot.
+Girona, the captivating capital of the region is a beautiful city that’s best explored on foot.
 Climb the steps to the cathedral, visit the Arab Baths and experience the breath-taking views from the city walls.

-Tamariu - A charming fishing village named for the local tamarisk trees.
-Enjoy a stroll along the sandy beach and a dip in the clear waters of the bay before settling down for lunch in one of the charming restaurants that line the promenade.
+For a slower pace, the charming fishing village of Tamariu is our recommendation.
+Enjoy a stroll along the sandy beach and a dip in the clear waters of the bay before settling down for lunch in one of the restaurants that line the promenade.